dalathegreat/Nissan-LEAF-Battery-Upgrade/README.md

 Here is an example on a 2012 LEAF:
 ![alt text](https://github.com/dalathegreat/Nissan-LEAF-Battery-Upgrade/blob/main/Software/CANBRIDGE-2port/Install2012.jpg)

+## Software needed to make changes to code
+Incase you want to make changes and actually recompile the code, you will need the following IDE
+- Keil uVision5

 ## Dependencies 📖
 This code was made possible with the help of Muxsan and their excellent 3-port hardware.
 Also massive thanks to my Patreon Glen for introducing me to the 2-port alternative.